BenPoling/hrext07-my-cruddy-app/README.md

 - [X] How to modify data? (update action, delete action)
 - [X] How to view data? (style?)
 - [X] UI/UX considerations (how are we going to use this)
+- [X] make button to delete note
+- [ ] make button to delete topic

 ### Advanced Reqs
 - [ ] Item that I added goes here...
-- [ ] make input field for topics
+- [X] make input field for topics
-- [ ] make topic selector drop down
+- [X] make topic selector drop down

 content editable for div- https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content dialog for mouse over/have to import jQuery UI also to use this-https://jqueryui.com/dialog/
+- [ ] make back to topics button
 - [X] make it into a note taking app
 - [ ] have the delete button be a trash can
 - [ ] submit button just a square + button